wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 ---
 publication: _publications/uses-of-blogs.md
-title: Let Them Eat Blog
+title: Blogs and the Communications Renaissance
 subtitle: ''
 image: ''
 date: 2006-06-01 00:00:00 -0400
 blurb: ''
+notes: |-
-notes: Date from Amazon
+  Date from Amazon

+  Author: Joanne Jacobs & Douglas Rushkoff
 refs: ''
 sources: ''
 published: false

 ---
-b• CHAPTER TWENTY-ONE•

-Biogs and the

-Communications Renaissance

-Joanne Jacobs & Douglas Rushkoff

-F;n, l!y ;t', becom;ng P'>ctkal fo, i"Opl, w;,h Htt!, o, no technkal expen;,, whatsoever to find their voice.
+Finally it's becoming practical for people with little or no technical expertise whatsoever to find their voice.

-Now we just need ways to make sure we know how to hear them .. ..
-1
+Now we just need ways to make sure we know how to hear them....¹

-\-Tom Coates (2003)
+\--Tom Coates (2003)

 inding people with similar interests to yourself can be a challenging